 Be aware that the default snip type is a rectangular box.
-If you click the arrow next to the “New” button in the Snipping Tool, a drop-down box will appear, allowing you to change the snip type to free-form, window or full screen.
+If you click the arrow next to the “New” button in the Snipping Tool, a drop-down box will appear, allowing you to change the snip type to freeform, window or full screen.

 The snipping tool is not the only way to take screenshots in Windows 10.
-You can also take screenshot of your entire screen by simply pressing the “Print Screen” button.
+You can also take screenshots of your entire screen by simply pressing the “Print Screen” button.
 This button can be labeled “PrtScn,” “PrtSc” or something similar.
 Be aware that on some laptop keyboards you may have to press the Function “Fn” button simultaneously with your “Print Screen” button in order to activate the feature.

 Pressing the “Print Screen” button doesn’t seem to do anything.
 However, it has indeed captured your screen.
 Instead of saving your screenshot as a file, the “Print Screen” button simply copies it to the clipboard.
-In order to save the screenshot you’ll have to paste it from the clipboard to another program.
+In order to save the screenshot, you’ll have to paste it from the clipboard to another program.
 Once you have copied your screenshot into Paint, Word or another program, you can save it to the location of your choice.

-4. Windows key + PrtScn
+5. Windows Key + PrtScn

 Copying a screenshot into another program is handy if you want to do edits, but what if you just want your screen as it is?
 Fortunately, there is a quick and easy way to do that.
 All you have to do is hit the Windows key and the Print Screen button simultaneously.